 Click here to link up with the closest recruiter.
 You’ll work with the recruiter and CCC staff during the application and training process that includes fingerprinting, a physical exam and completion of a one-week orientation class.

-They recieve minimum wage, $8/hour, with cash bonuses after a certain number of hours.
+They receive minimum wage, $10.50/hour, with cash bonuses after a certain number of hours.

 Yes, corpsmembers receive medical benefits and also a number of paid holidays during the year.
 They also receive vacation hours and sick leave.